 Michigan author, poet and screenplay writer Jim Harrison passed away on Saturday, March 26 at his home in Arizona.
 In commemoration of his work, we share this interview done by Traverse City author Jerry Dennis with Harrison about writing, Northern Michigan, and the influence of the outdoors.

-This piece was originally published in the August 2014 issue of Traverse, Northern Michigan’s Magazine.
+This piece was featured in the August 2014 issue of Traverse, Northern Michigan’s Magazine.
+Portraits by Andy Anderson.

 From a small farmhouse in Leelanau County, Jim Harrison built one of America’s iconic literary lives.
 Harrison lived, wrote, hunted and fished in Leelanau County and Michigan’s Upper Peninsula until 2002 when he moved to Montana.
 (Read Jim Harrison: On Leaving Leelanau County).
 Now 76, and splitting time between Montana and Arizona, Harrison continues to write timeless and potent work.
 We asked fellow Northern Michigan author Jerry Dennis to catch up with Harrison, one of his original inspirations, to reflect on life present and past.